 If you think your basement might be growing mold, you should not turn a blind eye to the problem.
 Instead, remove the mold and waterproof your basement as soon as possible.

-5. Adds Additional Living Space
+5. Safe Basements Add Additional Living Space

 Once you waterproof your basement, it turns into a dry and insulated room like the rest of your home.
 That means you have given yourself a large amount of additional living space.